offbynull/palignprims/README.md

 >
 > Which allocation strategy should you choose?
 >
-> * When performing many tiny alignments, choose stack to avoid heap memory allocation overhead.
+> * When aligning many tiny sequences, choose stack to avoid heap memory allocation overhead.
-> * When performing a few large alignments, choose heap to ensure enough memory is available.
+> * When aligning large sequences, choose heap to ensure enough memory is available.
 >
 > Choose what's right for your use case.
 When in doubt, dynamic programming on the heap is a safe bet.